m-amroune/build-a-survey-form/README.md

 ### Project : Build a Survey Form

-- Objective: Build an app that is functionally similar to https://survey-form.freecodecamp.rocks.
+- Objective : Build an app that is functionally similar to https://survey-form.freecodecamp.rocks.
 Do not copy this demo project.

-  ### Languages :
+  ## Languages :

 - [![Made-with-HTML](https://img.shields.io/badge/Made%20with-HTML-red)](https://developer.mozilla.org/fr/docs/Web/HTML)
 - [![Made-with-CSS](https://img.shields.io/badge/Made%20with-CSS-blue)](https://developer.mozilla.org/fr/docs/Web/CSS)

-### User Stories:
+## User Stories:

 1) You should have a page title in an h1 element with an id of title
 2) You should have a short explanation in a p element with an id of description